 Figure 6 depicts again the local field enhancement in between the spheres as calculated by the TD solver using a manual pre-refined calculation mesh.
 The mesh inside the gap is defined with a step width of 0.08 nm whereas for the rest spheres a mesh step of 0.3 nm is used.
 Again, a very close agreement with the reference solution has been reached.
 The resonance peak shows a shift of less than 1 % and can be well explained by the slightly different material definition.

 Please note, because of the high aspect ratio and the small gap width, the simulation model requires a very small time step, which makes the simulation time considerably longer then the FD solver time.
 From this point of view, the FD solver shows the better performance.
 Nevertheless, the TD results are still valuable as a result cross check.
-Furthermore, the simulation time for the TD solver can be reduced by using GPU and cluster computing options.

 Comments on published results